Black Canadians: 21st century

-On June 5, 2020, approximately 9,000 demonstrators gathered at the Alberta Legislature Building for the "Fight for Equity" rally which took place in response to the May 25, 2020 murder of George Floyd—an African-American who was killed during a police arrest.
-There were George Floyd protests in Canada in all the provinces and territories.
-ME Lazerte teacher, Andrew Parker's spoke at the Alberta Legislature rally.
+On 5 June 2020, approximately 9,000 demonstrators gathered at the Alberta Legislature Building for the "Fight for Equity" rally which took place in response to the 25 May 2020 murder of George Floyd – an African-American who was killed during a police arrest.

+In 2024, Statistics Canada reported that only 2.4% of Canadian businesses are Black-owned and, among these, 33% are led by women.
+Black-owned businesses are more likely to be owned by immigrants, younger people and the self-employed than non-Black-owned businesses.